uber-archive/infer-plugin/README.md

 This Gradle plug-in creates tasks to run [Infer](http://fbinfer.com) on Android and Java projects.

-## DEPRECATED
+## Deprecated

 This plug-in isn't used or maintained anymore.
-We strongly recomend migrating [NullAway](http://github.com/uber/nullaay) which is much more reliabile, significantly faster, and actively maintained.
+For null checking, we recomend migrating [NullAway](http://github.com/uber/nullaay).
+If you're still using Infer for additional checks, we recomend investigating other approaches as this plug-in isn't actively being worked on.

 ## Integration